Introduction

 Our statutory guidance Consultation where the Regulator is directing a transfer of assets explains:

 Section 67 of the 2010 Act requires that before directing a transfer of assets we must consult tenants affected by the transfer and any secured creditors.
-If the RSL is charitable we must also consult the Office of the Scottish Charity Regulator and have regard to the views expressed before making our decision to direct a transfer.
+If the RSL is charitable we must also consult the OSCR and have regard to the views expressed before making our decision to direct a transfer.

 As part of our consultation process with tenants, we will engage with tenants to give them full information about the proposed directed transfer including the reasons for the proposed transfer, the proposed landlord and what the transfer will mean for them.
 We will also explain the consultation process and how tenants can give us their views.

-During the consultation process we will provide tenants with an opportunity to consider the proposals and tell us their views, we will generally aim to ensure the consultation period is for at least 28 days.
+During the consultation process we will provide tenants with an opportunity to consider the proposals and tell us their views.
+We will generally aim to ensure the consultation period is for at least 28 days.
 We will also provide free, independent advice to support tenants to fully engage in the consultation process.

 We will have regard to the views expressed by tenants when making a decision about a proposed directed transfer.